base-cms/base-cms/multi-site.md

 - [ ] Add site to Redirects collection
 - [ ] Determine if `canonicalPath` should be renamed to `websitePath`
 - [ ] Should content path rules be stored on the Site object?
+- [ ] Add image and asset hostnames to Site object

 ## Primary Site + Section
 - Must select primary site + section